The chain of events that led to Dominique Pelicot’s horrific crimes being uncovered

 The youngest suspect was just 22 when he entered Gisèle’s bedroom, while the oldest was in his early seventies.

-The French court found 47 men guilty of rape, two guilty of attempted rape and two guilty of sexual assault, while their victim sat in the packed courtroom to hear the sentencing having waived her right to anonymity.
+Five judges at Avignon’s Palais de Justice found 47 men guilty of rape, two guilty of attempted rape and two guilty of sexual assault.

 How was Dominique Pelicot finally caught?